Icinga/icinga2/doc/6-distributed-monitoring.md

-# <a id="distributed-monitoring"></a> Distributed Monitoring with Masters, Satellites and Clients
+# <a id="distributed-monitoring"></a> Distributed Monitoring with Master, Satellites, and Clients

-This chapter will guide you through the setup of a distributed monitoring environment.
-This includes High-Availability clustering and Icinga 2 client setup details.
+This chapter will guide you through the setup of a distributed monitoring environment, including high-availability clustering and setup details for the Icinga 2 client.

-## <a id="distributed-monitoring-roles"></a> Roles: Master, Satellite and Clients
+## <a id="distributed-monitoring-roles"></a> Roles: Master, Satellites, and Clients

 Icinga 2 nodes can be given names for easier understanding: